AbhiXverse/Solidity-journey/Day 13/Solidity Notes.md

     -  this is a standard where you can interact between smart contracts and external actors (e.g - other contracts, applications)

 - Encoding/ Decoding:
-    - Encoding - Converts data (like number, adresses etc) in to
+    - Encoding - Converts data (like number, adresses etc) into a format suitable for EVM
+    - Decoding - converts raw transaction data back  into human readable format

+-